 1/4 cup (60 mL) strong black coffee

 2 large eggs, whisked

 In a large saucepan, bring the honey, brown sugar, cinnamon, nutmeg, ground cloves, and anise extract to a boil over medium-high heat.
 Once boiling, turn off the heat and add the butter and coffee.
 Allow mixture to cool to room temperature before adding the eggs, sour cream, baking soda, and baking powder.
 Stir well.
 Gradually mix in the flour to form a soft dough.
 Refrigerate for 6 hours or overnight, until the dough stiffens considerably.

 Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.

 On a heavily floured surface, roll out dough to 1/4-inch thickness.
 Cut out 2-inch round cookies (or other shapes), re-rolling dough as needed.
 If you don't have a round cookie cutter, a water glass will also do the trick.
 Bake for 12 minutes, or until cookies are lightly browned and puffed.
 Cool completely before glazing.

 1/8 teaspoon anise extract

 2 teaspoons heavy cream, plus extra if needed

 In a small bowl, mix together powdered sugar, anise extract, and heavy cream.
 If glaze is too thick, add more cream 1 teaspoon at a time until glaze is spreadable.
-Spread glaze onto cookies and allow to rest for a few minutes for glaze to set before serving.
+Spread glaze onto cookies with an offset spatula and allow cookies to rest until glaze to set before serving or storing.